 Auriant Mining is a Swedish junior gold mining company focused on Russia.
 It has two producing mines (Tardan and Solcocon), one advanced exploration property (Kara-Beldyr) and one early stage exploration property (Uzhunzhul).

-On the basis that Auriant raises US$40m in equity at SEK4.40/share, we estimate that it is capable of generating average cash flows of US$49.4m and EPS of 23.0c pa in the period FY25–33.
-Discounted at 10% pa, we value the resulting (maximum potential) stream of dividends to shareholders at US$0.83/share.
-This almost doubles to US$1.45/share in the event of a future long-term (real) gold price of US$1,705/oz.
+In the event that Auriant raises US$20m in equity (NB This is subject to the gold price and cash-flow and could be less) at SEK6.40/share, we estimate that it is capable of generating average cash flows of US$63.4m and EPS of 44.6c pa in the period FY25–33.
+Discounted at 10% pa, we value the resulting (maximum potential) stream of dividends to shareholders at US$1.76/share (cf US$0.83/share previously).